tajajones2/OOP_team_profile_generator/README.md

 ## Description

+As a manager we wanted to create a webpage that displays our teams basic information for profiles.
+This will provide a qucik and esay way to access emails and GitHub profiles.

 This project will demonstrate creating an application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each team member using a Node.js command-line.

 ## Table of Contents (Optional)

-If your README is long, add a table of contents to make it easy for users to find what they need.

 - [Installation](#installation)
 - [Usage](#usage)